neonexxa/laravel-car-interview-question/README.md

     1. Availability (Filter the time that the workshop is not available)

-    2. Location (Show the workshop that is closest)
+    2. Location (Sort the workshop based on the distance)

 ## Setup
 - Please refer to https://laravel.com/docs/6.x/installation on how to set it up and running in you machine